The green ticket roundup: France marks 80 years since its first mass arrest of Jews

-Category: World Hits: 2It was a small green-coloured ticket, signed by the police commissioner.
+Category: World Hits: 4It was a small green-coloured ticket, signed by the police commissioner.
 The summons instructed recipients to present themselves at 7am, along with an ID card and accompanied by a relative, at six different addresses in Paris.
 Little did they know that they had been handed a ticket to Auschwitz.
 On Friday, France marks the 80-year-anniversary of its first mass arrest of Jews, also known as “the green ticket roundup”.

 Read more https://www.france24.com/en/france/20210514-the-green-ticket-roundup-france-marks-80-years-since-its-first-mass-arrest-of-jews